MPI-IS/MYND/Android/README.md

 Android Studio 3.1.4 was used for development.
 The app was used with a Samsung Galaxy S7 and a Samsung Galaxy S9.

 The third party libraries `sardine` and `disposebag` need to be added as directories in the root folder.
 They are specified to be included in the gradle build script.
+They were included from this repository, but can easily be retrieved from the sources specified in the subsequent section.

 #### Android-DisposeBag
 https://github.com/kizitonwose/android-disposebag